Open clinical trials:

 Clinical trials during registration:

-1. Cervical cancer
+1. Ovarian cancer

-Study directed at patients with recurrent ovarian cancer refractory to platinum therapy
+The study is directed at patients with recurrent ovarian cancer refractory to platinum therapy

 If you are interested in participating in the above mentioned clinical trials free of charge, please contact us by phone: 12 340 24 02